Mike Trout: 2013

-Trout began the 2013 season as a left fielder, in order to accommodate for Peter Bourjos in center field.
-Trout started the 2013 season slowly, hitting .261 with two home runs and 16 RBIs in April.
+Trout began the 2013 season as a left fielder to accommodate for Peter Bourjos in center field.
+He started season slowly, hitting .261 with two home runs and 16 RBIs in April.
 During a game on April 20 against the Detroit Tigers, Trout hit his first career grand slam off pitcher Rick Porcello, capping a 10-run inning for the Angels, their highest-scoring inning in almost 18 years.

 On April 30, Bourjos injured his hamstring, and Trout was moved back to center field.
 In May, Trout regained his rookie-year form, batting .327 with 8 home runs, 21 RBIs, and 27 runs scored.
 Trout stated that he had struggled early in the season because he was chasing pitches out of the strike zone and pressing too much on himself.
 On May 21, 2013, Trout became the youngest player to hit for the cycle in American League history and sixth youngest in Major League history, doing so at home against the Seattle Mariners.
 On May 30, Angels manager Mike Scioscia announced that Trout would return to left field after Bourjos returned from the disabled list.
 This decision caused some controversy, as some believed that Trout's successful May was a direct result of his move back to center field.
 Scioscia, however, believed that Trout's numbers as a center fielder had to do with his batting-order position and hype subsiding.

 On June 8, with shortstop Erick Aybar struggling at the leadoff spot, Trout began batting leadoff, marking his first time hitting in the leadoff spot since April 14.
-In his first game batting leadoff since mid-April, Trout went 3-for-5, with two doubles, a run batted in, scored two runs, had a base on balls, and stole a base, helping the Angels win the game over the Boston Red Sox in the first game of a double-header.
+In his first game batting leadoff since mid-April, Trout went 3-for-5, with two doubles, a run batted in, scored two runs, had a base on balls, and stole a base, helping the Angels win the game over the Boston Red Sox in the first game of a doubleheader.